opencitations/heritrace/README.md

 The project is configured with GitHub Actions to automatically run tests on every push to any branch.
 The CI pipeline:

 - Tests against multiple Python versions (3.10, 3.11, 3.12, 3.13)
+- Automatically starts and stops the test databases
 - Generates test reports and coverage data
 - Creates HTML coverage reports
 - Uploads coverage reports as artifacts for all branches